Acjacheme: Colonial encounters

 The Portolá expedition encountered the village in 1769.
 With the establishment of Mission San Juan Capistrano in 1778 next to the village, the mission was dependent on local villagers for labor.

-Boscana, who was stationed at Mission San Juan Capistrano between 1814 to 1826, noted the following of the village:...the Indians, on returning home, arrived and put up for the night at a place called Acagchemen, distant from where the mission now stands only about sixty yards.
+Boscana, who was stationed at Mission San Juan Capistrano between 1814 and 1826, noted the following of the village:...the Indians, on returning home, arrived and put up for the night at a place called Acagchemen, distant from where the mission now stands only about sixty yards.
 From this time, the new colony assumed the name corresponding to the place.
 Acagchemen signifies a pyramidal form of anything that moves, such as an anthill or place of resort for other insects.

 Mission San Juan Capistrano

-Acjacheme declined quickly after the establishment of Mission San Juan Capistrano in 1776.
+The population of Acjacheme may have declined after the establishment of Mission San Juan Capistrano in 1776.
 Many of the villagers were likely converted to Christianity shortly after the mission's founding.
 By 1810, there were 1,138 native converts at the mission.
 The San Juan Capistrano earthquake of 1812 collapsed a stone church built by "neophytes," with most of the casualties being Acjachemen women, likely from nearby villages.

-After the secularization of the mission in 1833, 4,317 natives had been baptized at the mission (1,689 adults and 2,628 children).
-The number of deaths at the mission was 3,158.
-The native people who survived the mission period primarily lived at the mission for a short period after and settled in the surrounding areas.
+By the time of the secularization of the mission in 1833, 4,317 Acjachemen and other native people had been baptized at the mission (1,689 adults and 2,628 children).
+The number of deaths at the mission was 3,158—probably mostly Acjachemen.
+Those who survived living at the mission often settled in the surrounding area afterward, possibly including Acjacheme.